top of page

 •The Best Motorbike trophy was presented to Paul Stieblitz for his Coventry Eagle barn find

-•The best Bexhill 100 Club Car trophy was presented to Alan Hodges’ Sunbeam Rapier
+•The Best Bexhill 100 Club Car trophy was presented to Alan Hodges’ Sunbeam Rapier

 •The Mayor of Bexhill – Cllr Simon Elford presented a special prize to Peter and Jane Gurl for their Rover P6